beginning of content

 What causes epilepsy?

 The cause of epilepsy is unknown in half of all cases.
-We know that genetics (family history) play an important role.
+Genetics (family history) is known to play an important role.

-Seizures or epilepsy can also be caused by anything that damages the brain, like:
+Seizures or epilepsy can also be caused by anything that damages the brain, including:

 When should I see my doctor?